 Understanding the Right Licence Category

-In New South Wales, the type of licence you need depends on your business model.
-For most food-focused businesses, you will be looking at an On-Premises Licence.
+In New South Wales, the licence you need depends on your business model.
+For most food-focused businesses, an On-Premises Licence is the most suitable option.

 Liquor Licence for a Cafe or Restaurant